Cosmic Rays on Galaxy Scales: Progress and Pitfalls for CR-MHD Dynamical Models: Extra-Galactic Observational Constraints

 \subsection{An Effective Phenomenological Scattering Model}

-Combining all of the above, to lowest order, it appears that all of the data from the MW ISM and extragalactic constraints reviewed above can be reasonably reproduced if we assume a phenomenological scattering rate of the form:
+Combining all of the above, to lowest order, it appears that all of the data from the MW ISM and extragalactic constraints reviewed above can be reasonably reproduced if we assume a phenomenological scattering rate of the form (the resulting $\kappa_{\rm eff}$ and $v_{\rm st,\,eff}$ as a function of galacto-centric radius are shown alongside the observational constraints in Fig.~\ref{fig:cgm.kappa.obs}):

 with $\bar{\nu}_{0} \sim \beta\,10^{-9}\,{\rm s^{-1}}$, $\delta \sim 0.5-0.6$, $\ell_{0}\approx v_{\rm cr}^{2}/(9\,v_{\rm st,\,\infty}\,\bar{\nu}_{0}\,[R_{\rm cr}/{\rm GV}]^{-\delta}]) \sim 4\,{\rm kpc}\,\beta\,R_{\rm GV}^{1/2}\,v_{\rm st,\,\infty,\,100}^{-1}$ in terms of some constant asymptotic streaming speed $v_{\rm st,\,\infty} \equiv v_{\rm st,\,\infty,\,100}\,100\,{\rm km\,s^{-1}}$, and $\ell_{\ast}$ some characteristic macro-scale which scales like $\mathcal{O}(r)$ in the CGM.\footnote{Briefly, it is worth noting that a qualitatively similar phenomenological model, of the form: $\bar{\nu} \sim \bar{\nu}_{0}\,(R_{\rm cr}/{\rm GV})^{-\delta}\,(1 + \ell_{1}/\ell_{\ast})$, with $\ell_{1} \sim \alpha\,\ell_{\rm mfp} \sim \alpha\,v_{\rm cr} / (\bar{\nu}_{0}\,(R_{\rm cr}/{\rm GV})^{-\delta})$ with $\alpha \sim 4$ or so, and $\ell_{\ast} \sim \ell_{\nabla}$, could reproduce the scattering ``cocoons'' around certain sources (\S~\ref{sec:dyn.models}), since in those are seen precisely at CR energies and scales around sources where the size of the system (e.g.\ the pulsar wind nebulae) and corresponding CR gradient length scales become small compared to the nominal LISM CR scattering mean free path $\ell_{\rm mfp}$.
 However this model extrapolates poorly to high energies $\gg$\,TeV where $\ell_{1}$ would become very large.}